The 100 Best Thrillers Ever Made

 The Night of the Hunter

 This is a deviously dark film for 1955.
-In "Night of the Hunter," Robert Mitchum plays a nomadic preacher, Harry Powell, who fronts as a fire and brimstone fanatic but is actually an asexual woman-hating serial killer.
+In "Night of the Hunter," Robert Mitchum plays a nomadic preacher, Harry Powell, who fronts as a fire and brimstone fanatic but is actually a woman-hating serial killer.
 When Powell briefly goes to prison, his cellmate brags about $10,000 he has hidden back home.
 Powell gets out, tracks down the man's wife, marries her, and terrorizes her children in a maniacal hunt for the cash.
 Mitchum is devilishly charming in this stylish noir, which is filled with clever cinematic details like the preacher's preferred weapon: a switchblade.
 It's a deadly instrument that hides its cutting edge in plain sight, just like Powell.

 Starring: Robert Mitchum, Shelley Winters, Lillian Gish